 Flexible wire and cable is beneficial across various industrial applications from crane hoists to conveyors.
-It is important to understand that this flexibility doesn't happen by accident.
-It is achieved by maximizing best practices and using high-quality materials throughout each and every wire and cable product.
+It’s important to understand that this flexibility doesn't happen by accident.
+It’s achieved by maximizing best practices and using high-quality materials throughout each and every wire and cable product.

-- Our high strand counts = more flexibility — 2 1/2 times more than conventional market offerings
+- Our high strand counts = more flexibility — 2 ½ times more than conventional market offerings

-- We use longer lasting insulation to preserve wire and cable materials against environmental threats
+- We use longer-lasting insulation to preserve wire and cable materials against environmental threats.

-- We carry a variety of sizing options to meet a wide range of application-specific needs
+- We carry a variety of sizing options to meet a wide range of application-specific needs.

-- Our custom cable build options help to address specialized application demands
+- Our custom cable build options help to address specialized application demands.

-- As a value-add service, our custom assembly and connector options help save time and promote on-site safety
+- As a value-add service, our custom assembly and connector options help save time and promote on-site safety.

-- We hold our cable accountable by subjecting it to flex tests and harsh environments to make sure it withstands
+- We hold our cable accountable by subjecting it to flex tests and harsh environments to make sure it withstands.

 "David Sedivy, senior product manager, and Tim Hannigan, cable engineer, at TPC Wire & Cable Corp., Macedonia, Ohio, said that in their most recent custom applications, flexibility has been one of the most requested qualities.
 And when they talk about flexibility, Sedivy said, it’s not just in bending radius, but also the cables’ ability to function in extreme temperatures, corrosive environments and applications with high tension."